JonasAlfredsson/snapraid_sync/README.md

 makes it easy to quickly point to another SnapRAID configuration file in case you have multiple arrays on your system.

-Here are all the available variables, and their default values if nothing is provided from the environment.
+Here are all the available variables and their default values if nothing is provided from the environment.
 If you are only using this script for a single array/setup on a single computer, it is perfectly fine to go into this script and manually change the defaults directly in the code.
 This way you will not